 He has been tabbed as the very best power-hitting catcher to ever play the game.
 He is the second person named to the Negro League Hall of Fame.
 At 6’1” and 210 lbs.
 He was nicknamed the “Black Babe Ruth”.
 He began barnstorming the county with other black baseball players.
 In 1933, he hit 55 home runs in 137 games and batter .456.
 On December 16, 2020, Major League Baseball announced that it will recognize Negro league records, giving Gibson the major league record for single-season batting average with .441.

 Negro League First Base- Buck Leonard

-He played his entire 15 year career with the Homestead Grays.
-He as an 11-time All Star in the Negro League.
+He played his entire 15-year career with the Homestead Grays.
+He was an 11-time All-Star in the Negro League.
 He finished with a .320 lifetime batting average along with a .519 SLG% in over 1600 at-bats.
 He ranked 47th on the All-Time Greatest Player List in 1999 by the Sporting News, He was elected to the National Baseball Hall of Fame in 1971.